CSIRO research confirms low emissions from natural gas production in Queensland

 It’s good news for Australia’s efforts to reduce greenhouse gas emissions and meet our international targets.
 It also confirms the global emissions reductions that can be achieved where Australian LNG is used, to displace coal-fired power generation, by export customers throughout Asia and China.

-Some past assumptions were debunked by these findings – the five-year CSIRO study noted that research in the United States claimed the climate benefits of natural gas replacing coal for electricity generation were lost where emissions from all upstream operations were greater than 3 per cent of total production.
-Previously. some studies had claimed these emissions could be as high as 17 per cent, which had painted the use of gas as being more emissions intensive than coal.
+The five-year CSIRO study also noted that research in the United States claimed the climate benefits of natural gas replacing coal for electricity generation were lost where emissions from all upstream operations were greater than 3 per cent of total production.

 It’s all in the detail